StefR11/PostgreSQL_create-queryDB/README.md

-In this project I will create a Relational Database Management System and query the tables to get insights from them.
+In this project I will create a Relational Database Management System and will query the tables to get insights from them.
 RDBMS used = PostgreSQL
 Project Outline:
 •	QUERIES, TABLES AND KEYS